The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Fitting the log-distance ratios

 In the previous sections, we have demonstrated that we are able to recover log-distance ratios that are unbiased as a function of redshift, and the observed trend with absolute magnitude is as expected and does not need correction.
 However, we do observe one source of systematic bias in the SDSS sample that does require correction: a correlation between the recovered log-distance ratio and the number of galaxies in the same group.
 We verified this is uncorrelated with the trend with absolute magnitude (i.e., due to the fact that groups with more members may contain different distributions of bright or faint galaxies), since forcing the average observed log-distance ratio to be constant as a function of absolute magnitude did not remove the bias with group richness.

-The bias is demonstrated in Fig.~\ref{fig:logdist_ngroup}, where we plot the average log-distance ratio over groups of different sizes, where for size we use the number of galaxies (not all of which are in the SDSS PV sample) belonging to the same \cite{Tempel2014} group.
+The bias is demonstrated in Fig.~\ref{fig:logdist_ngroup}, where we plot the average log-distance ratio over groups of different sizes, where for size we use the number of galaxies (not all of which are in the SDSS PV sample) belonging to the same \cite{Tempel2017} group.
 We see a clear trend of decreasing log-distance ratio with increasing group richness.
 This is a problem because larger groups will have more measured peculiar velocities, and it is common to average over the peculiar velocities within each group, exacerbating this bias.

 The existence and origin of environmental dependencies in the FP, either in terms of local properties such as the distance from the galaxy to the cluster centre, or global properties such as cluster richness or radius, is a long-standing question.
-Previous studies using large samples of galaxies such as those of \cite{Bernardi2003b, Donofrio2008, LaBarbera2010, Magoulas2012} and \cite{Hou2015} find strong trends with local properties, but less evidence of correlations with group richness---although large differences are seen between galaxies in groups (of any size) and in the field.
+Previous studies using large samples of galaxies such as those of \cite{Bernardi2003c, Donofrio2008, LaBarbera2010, Magoulas2012} and \cite{Hou2015} find correlations between the FP offset/residuals with local surface density, but less evidence of correlations with group richness---although large differences are seen between galaxies in groups (of any size) and in the field.
 One possibility is that the observed change in the FP with cluster richness is the result of a more elementary correlation between the FP and the stellar age of a galaxy, with richer clusters containing more evolved stellar populations (d'Eugenio et. al., in prep).

-Whether stellar age can be included as a fourth `fundamental' property of early-type galaxies, or the effect of data systematics in strengthening or weakening the observed trends, remains unclear and is not something we address in this current work.
-Nonetheless, we seek a way to ensure this does not lead to biased peculiar velocities, which is most easily achieved by fitting the FP to different subsamples of our full dataset based on the group richness.
+Another likely possibility is that the trend arises due to data systematics.
+There are a number of other trends in the data correlated with group richness; including redshift, apparent magnitude and angular size.
+However, a substantial fraction of this is to be expected --- for a magnitude limited sample, richer groups contain, on average, fainter galaxies which are found at lower redshifts with larger angular sizes on the sky.
+This effect should be partially compensated for by our accounting of the selection function when fitting the FP and log-distance ratios, and we see no bias in our log-distance ratios with redshift (which would clearly translate into a bias on group richness if this also varies with redshift).
+The bias remains if we remove all use of group redshifts in our FP data and fitting, which indicates it is not due to misidentification of, or misassociation with, groups.